keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Configuration History](/components/configuration-22.png)

 For technical reasons, configurations of the Orchestrator component cannot be restored when deleted.
 They will still be shown in Trash, but cannot be restored:

 {: .image-popup}
 ![Screenshot - Orchestration in Trash](/components/configuration-23.png)

 ### Configuration Rows
-Some components support the concept of multiple configurations sharing some parameters in common.
+There are components that support the concept of multiple configurations sharing some of their parameters.
 A typical example are database extractors, where multiple tables are extracted and they all share the same database credentials.
 In such components, the configuration itself contains only the credentials and tables are stored in **configuration rows**.
 The *configuration* acts as an envelope for the *configuration rows*.

-The following example shows a configuration of [AWS S3 extractor](/components/extractors/storage/aws-s3/) with three configuration rows:
+The following example shows a configuration of the [AWS S3 extractor](/components/extractors/storage/aws-s3/) with three configuration rows:

 {: .image-popup}
 ![Screenshot - Configuration Rows](/components/configuration-14.png)

 Each row can individually be modified or deleted.
-You can also disable a row which means that if the entire configuration is ran, the row will be skipped.
+You can also disable a row which means that if the entire configuration is run, the row will be skipped.
 You can also run a single row explicitly.
 Jobs which run only a single row have the label **partial**.
-Therefore, you can for example create a configuration which on a scheduled run extracts all the enable tables and also contains some tables, which share the same credentials but are updated manually (or in a different orchestration).
+Therefore, you can, for example, create a configuration that on a scheduled run extracts all the enabled tables and also contains tables that share the same credentials but are updated manually (or in a different orchestration).

 You can add as many rows as you like, the list of configuration rows is fully searchable.
 You can also change the order of the rows.
-The order is maintained during processing, so you can use this to for example extract the large tables first.
-The order of rows has no effect on your project, because a Job is finished only after each row has been processed.
+The order is maintained during processing, so you can use this to, for instance, extract the large tables first.
+The order of rows has no effect on your project, because a Job is finished only after each row is processed.

 ### Configuration Rows Versions
 Changes to configuration rows are part of the [configuration versioning](#configuration-versions).
-The following image shows that the versions in th configuration page list changes to the configuration rows -- both that a table was added and that it was modified.
+The following image shows that the versions in the configuration page list changes to the configuration rows -- both that a table was added and that it was modified.

 {: .image-popup}
 ![Screenshot - Configuration Rows All Versions](/components/configuration-15.png)